vamshikrrish20/Airports-Geospatial-Data-Analysis/README.md

-# CS 623 DBMS PROJECT
+# CS 623 DBMS PROJECT - Geospatial Database Analysis using PostgreSQL and PostGIS

 Creating a Geographic Information System (GIS) Analysis: A project that involves analyzing geographic data such as maps and spatial data.
 You will need a